-Quaker Voice’s founders were Friends who believed that a voice of conscience, based on Quaker testimonies, was urgently needed in Washington’s capital.
-Quaker Voice is governed by a Board of Directors composed of representatives of many of the unprogrammed Quaker Meetings in Washington who are part of Pacific Northwest Quarterly Meeting .
+Quaker Voice’s founders were Friends who believed that a voice of conscience, based on Quaker testimonies, was urgently needed in Washington State’s capital.
+Quaker Voice is governed by a Board of Directors composed of Friends from of many Quaker Meetings in Washington.
 Our lobbying and positions are based on the values contained in the Quaker testimonies.
-Within this context, Quaker Voice speaks for itself and for like-minded Friends and supporters.
-No organization can speak officially for the Religious Society of Friends.
-It’s important to note that a number of Quaker Voice’s key supporters, donors and volunteers are not members of the Society of Friends.
-They are like-minded people who share the values that inform our work.
 We warmly welcome people of all backgrounds and beliefs to join us in our work.

 I attend a Quaker Meeting; how can I get more involved?